Pjchardt/presskit/projects/daydreamblue/index.md

 > * "I love this little game, and can't wait to see what else the developer adds!"
 -- *GearVR Mini Game Reviews, [Website](http://gearvrreviews.blogspot.com/2015/05/gearvr-jam-2015-appexperiences-my.html)*

+> * "This is a game that rewards you for your curiosity" -- *Best Samsung Gear VR apps and games - Trusted Reviews, [Website](http://www.trustedreviews.com/best-samsung-gear-vr-apps_round-up_Page-14)*

 <!--## Additional Links